joakimk/toniq/README.md

 ### If an Erlang VM stops and not all jobs are processed, how are those jobs handled?

 As soon as another Erlang VM is running it will find the jobs in redis, move them into it's own queue and run them.
 It may take a little while before this happens (10-15 seconds or so), so that the original VM has a chance to report in and retain it's jobs.

-This is the only place where locking is used in redis.
-It is used to ensure that only one Erlang VM picks up jobs from a stopped one.
+Toniq does not use any locks in redis.
+The takeover is the only point where multiple VMs contest for the same data and it's handled with a redis transaction.
+The jobs are either moved over or nothing happens if it's already moved by another VM.

+You can configure the timeouts in your application, see [config.ex](lib/toniq/config.ex) for defaults.

 ### Why will jobs be run more than once in rare cases?